-When your divorce is over, you receive a divorce judgment (sometimes called a “decree”) from the court.
+When your divorce is over, you receive a divorce judgment (sometimes called a “decree“) in the mail from the court.
 This is form FL-180.
-Normally you receive your copy in the mail.
 The FL-180 will have attachments which detail the terms of your divorce.

 Regardless, when you receive the divorce judgment, it’s a good idea to: